tarantool/metrics/README.md

 ### Overview

 Metrics uses a client-server architecture.
-`server.lua` is a Lua-module which is essentially a database, storing timeseriess and supporting flexible quering.
+`require('metrics.server')` is a Lua-module which is essentially a database, storing timeseriess and supporting flexible quering.
-`client.lua` is a Lua-module which is responsible for pushing single observations to the Server
+`require('metrics')` is a Lua-module which is responsible for pushing single observations to the Server

 The application using Client module has 3 primitives (called collectors) at its disposal:
 - Counter